Cougar East median real estate price is $508,546, which is less expensive than 68.3% of Washington neighborhoods and 33.6% of all U.S. neighborhoods.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Cougar East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Cougar East neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 46.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 100.0% of all neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Cougar East neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Cougar East neighborhood have a highly unusual car ownership.
 100.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 100.0% of U.S. neighborhoods.

-In addition, unpopulated, and rural, the Cougar East neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.7% of the neighborhoods in America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 0 residents per square mile, Cougar East is less crowded than 99.7% of all U.S. neighborhoods.
 One of the notable things about Cougar East is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Cougar East neighborhood has more English and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 45.5% of this neighborhood's residents have English ancestry and 45.5% have German ancestry.